Director of Pharmacy

 Jason Wong, Pharm.
 D., MBA, CPPS

-Jason is an Inpatient Operations Manager with responsibilities for perioperative services and controlled substances that encompass both the adult OHSU hospital, as well as, Doernbecher Children's hospital.
-Jason's administrative practice and research interests include deconstructing the sources of stress and reward that maximize resilience and decrease burnout in a complex healthcare environment.
-He has a passion for health system operations, safety, financial stewardship, and people development.
-He is active within ASHP and serves as faculty for the Clinical Skills Certificate for International Pharmacy.
+Jason is an Inpatient Operations Manager with responsibilities for automation/technology and central and perioperative pharmacy services that encompass both the adult OHSU hospital, as well as, Doernbecher Children's hospital.
+Jason's administrative practice and research focuses on the creation and evaluation of new healthcare innovations aimed to humanize healthcare.
+He has a passion for healthcare affordability, operations, and safety.
+He is active within the American Society of Health System Pharmacists (ASHP) by serving as faculty for the Clinical Skills Certificate for International Pharmacy and is a graduate of the Pharmacy Leadership Academy.
+In his free time, Jason enjoys spending time with his wife, strength training, meditating, and reading.